String literal: Different kinds of strings

 all yield the space character, avoiding the function call X2C(20).

 String interpolation

 In some languages, string literals may contain placeholders referring to variables or expressions in the current context, which are evaluated (usually at run time).
 This is referred to as variable interpolation, or more generally string interpolation.
 Languages that support interpolation generally distinguish strings literals that are interpolated from ones that are not.
 For example, in sh-compatible Unix shells (as well as Perl and Ruby), double-quoted (quotation-delimited, ") strings are interpolated, while single-quoted (apostrophe-delimited, ') strings are not.
 Non-interpolated string literals are sometimes referred to as "raw strings", but this is distinct from "raw string" in the sense of escaping.
-For example, in Python, a string prefixed with r or R has no escaping or interpolation, a normal string (no prefix) has escaping but no interpolation, and a string prefixed with f or F has escaping and interpolation.
+For example, in Python, a string prefixed with r or R is called raw string and has no escaping or interpolation, a normal string (no prefix) has escaping but no interpolation, and a string prefixed with f or F is called f-string and has escaping and interpolation.

 For example, the following Perl code: